-Modern and colorful, Brooklyn connects the Central Core to the historic Riverside neighborhood and 5 Points shopping and entertainment district.
-Home to major corporate headquarters such as Haskell, Black Knight Financial, FIS, TIAA Bank and Florida Blue, to name a few, Brooklyn offers an ideal location for businesses and residents alike.
-The district has a mix of uses, including riverfront office, multi-family housing developments, condominiums, restaurants, retail, and light industrial.
-The community enjoys plentiful river access, and with various major projects currently underway, the Brooklyn district is well-positioned for continued growth and success.
+Modern and colorful, Brooklyn connects LaVilla and City Center to the historic Riverside neighborhood and Five Points shopping and entertainment district.
+Home to major corporate headquarters such as Haskell, Black Knight Financial and FIS, Brooklyn offers an ideal location for businesses and residents alike.
+The district has a mix of uses, including riverfront office, multi-family housing developments, condominiums, restaurants, retail and light industrial.
+The community enjoys plentiful river access, and with various major projects currently underway and strong economics, the Brooklyn district is well-positioned for continued growth and success.

-The central core encompasses many of Downtown’s office towers, government services, regional non-profits, and various art and cultural centers, making it the most concentrated area of focus for economic development on the Northbank.
-The Central Core’s small walkable blocks are filled with historic architecture, cultural amenities, and public art.
-The City of Jacksonville was founded on the riverbank of the Central Core, and iconic cultural centers like the Times Union Center for the Performing Arts, the Museum of Contemporary Art and the Florida Theatre reside in the Central Core.
+City Center encompasses many of Downtown’s office towers, government services, regional non-profits and various art and cultural centers, making it the most concentrated area of focus for economic development on the Northbank.
+City Center’s small walkable blocks are filled with historic architecture, cultural amenities and public art.
+The City of Jacksonville was founded on the riverbank of City Center, and iconic cultural centers like the Jacksonville Center for the Performing Arts, the Museum of Contemporary Art and the Florida Theatre are located in City Center.
 Today, work is underway to re-establish key riverfront properties and enhance Jacksonville’s iconic skyline.
 The availability of several unique and historic properties provide significant opportunities for adaptive reuse.

-Anchored by five historic churches, the Cathedral District connects the Central Core to the Sports & Entertainment District and is home to Billy Goat Hill, the highest point in Downtown Jacksonville.
-Beginning in 2016, the area has been championed by Cathedral District Jax-Inc. (CD-J), a nonprofit organized to foster growth as Jacksonville’s downtown neighborhood.
+Anchored by five historic churches, Cathedral Hill connects City Center to the Sports & Entertainment District and is home to Billy Goat Hill, the highest point in Downtown Jacksonville.
+Beginning in 2016, the area has been championed by Cathedral District Jax-Inc. (CD-J), a nonprofit organized to foster growth as Jacksonville’s Downtown neighborhood.
 CD-J created a master plan for the area to support development and revitalization efforts, including the continued support of the senior residents who call the district home via affordable, quality housing and amenities.

-Sporting the biggest concentration of entertainment venues, the Sports & Entertainment District is home to five sports teams, major concerts, the annual Jacksonville Fair and many more family-friendly, non-profit and specialty retail events year-round.
+Sporting the biggest concentration of entertainment venues in the area, the Sports & Entertainment District is home to the NFL’s Jacksonville Jaguars and other sports teams, major concerts and much more.
 The district was once home to a thriving maritime industry, its riverfront lined with shipyards.
-Today, major mixed-use developments are planned to bring residents, employees, and visitors to the area.
+Today, major mixed-use developments are under construction to bring residents, employees and visitors to the area..

 The Working Waterfront sits on the eastern edge of Downtown beyond the Sports & Entertainment District.
-Home to the North Florida Shipyards, the district primarily supports industrial waterfront uses with a special district zoning overlay to accommodate the needs of shipping, lumber, concrete, oil, and like businesses operating there.
+Home to the North Florida Shipyards, the district primarily supports industrial waterfront uses with a special district zoning overlay to accommodate the needs of shipping, lumber, concrete and oil businesses operating there.